mateomh/micro-reddit/README.md

 - Ruby,
 - ActiveRecord

+## Intall Ruby on Rails
+To install it follow the steps in the [link](https://guides.rubyonrails.org/getting_started.html)

 ## Setup

 Clone the [repository URL](https://github.com/mateomh/micro-reddit.git), get into the project root folder and run the migrations for the database